14.8.10

 The brilliant pinks & crisp greens are Mount Vision as well as some of the tonal textures & shades in the dogs, etc.

 The texture, colors, and surface action with Mount Vision pastels are amazing.
-There seems to be some grit within his pigments leaving a secure build-up of textural surfaces once applied to the paper.
-I also love Schimnke pastels from Germany too which I call my butter and both of these pastels allow for a painterly chunky surface which I like the final results.
+There is some grit within his pigments, leaving a secure build-up of textural surfaces once applied to the paper.
+I also love Schimke pastels from Germany, which I affectionately refer to as my butter.
+Both of these pastels allow for a painterly, chunky surface, which I appreciate in the final results.

-I make the pets realistic with an impressionist style of painting meaning layers of pastel strokes creating texture and depth with lots of layers of colors.
-The background is done with design concepts picking up clues in the photograph and giving the dogs a place to tell their story.
+I create pets with a realistic impressionist style of painting, which involves layers of pastel strokes that add texture and depth through numerous layers of color.
+The background is done with design concepts, picking up clues in the photograph and giving the dogs a place to tell their story.

 One bonus of being a painter versus a photographer is that I can do what I wish...
-I add the ball to the composition with their names on it featuring Schminke's metallic silver pastel which gives the ball a glow under reflected lights.
+I add the ball to the composition , featuring its name, and it is made with Schminke's metallic silver pastel, which gives the ball a glow under reflected lights.

-Photography rarely picks up the realistic eye of moving dogs with lots of hair around their faces unless the flash goes off up close to their eyes which the dogs and cats hate... so as a painter of pet portraits I add in dimensional highlights allowing for the expressive eyes to show up.
+Photography rarely captures the realistic eye of moving dogs with lots of hair around their faces unless the flash is positioned close to their eyes, which dogs and cats dislike.
+As a painter of pet portraits, I add dimensional highlights, allowing the expressive eyes to stand out.
 My signature is hiding within the pink flowers where I will be watching over their playtime!

 Come Play...
 Minaz